-Cost of sales, measured as a percent of sales, increased in the first three months of 2022 when compared to the same periods last year.
-Increases primarily due to negative manufacturing productivity impacts from ongoing global supply chain, raw material and logistics challenges, including estimate of idled portions of Belgium manufacturing facility, increased net costs for significant litigation, increased compensation and benefit costs, and increased investments in growth, productivity and sustainability.
+Cost of sales, measured as a percent of sales, increased in the first three and six months of 2022 when compared to the same periods last year.
+Increases were primarily due to 2022 special item costs for significant litigation from additional commitments to address PFAS-related maters at 3M's Zwijndrecht, Belgium site (discussed in Note 14), higher raw materials and logistics costs, manufacturing productivity headwinds which were further magnified by the combined impact of COVID-related lockdowns in China and the shutdown of certain operations in Belgium, compensation and benefit costs, and investments in growth, productivity and sustainability.